Cubulating Surface-by-free Groups: Quasiconvexity of treads

 Let $N_0$ denote $N\setminus \bigcup_{\T \in \TT} \T^0$, where $\T^0$ denotes the interior of $\T$.
 Let $\til N_0$ denote the elevation of $N_0$ to $\til N$ and let $\partial \til \TT$ denote the collection of elevations of $\partial \T$ for $\T \in \TT$.
 Equipping $N_0$ with the induced path metric $d_p$, it follows that $\til N_0$ is strongly hyperbolic relative to the collection $\partial \til \TT$ (with the same constant as the strong relative hyperbolicity constant of $\til N$ relative to $\til \TT$).
 Since $(\til M, \dt)$ can be obtained by tube electrification of $(\til N_0, d_p)$, Lemma \ref{lem-alltrack} and Corollary \ref{cor-alltrack} show that geodesics in $\tmtdw$ and $\tmtdt$ track each other away from the elements of $\tmr$.

 Next observe that $(\SSSS_i,\dt)$ in $(\til{M},\dt)$ is obtained by the tube-electrification procedure applied to $\SSSS_i$ in $\til N$.
 By Lemma \ref{qcMl}, there exists $C_0$ depending on $R$ alone such that $\SSSS_i$ is $C_0-$qi-embedded in $\til N$.
 Identifying $\til N_0$ and $\til M_0$ via the bi-Lipschitz homeomorphism of Theorem \ref{model-str}, the previous paragraph now shows that geodesics in $\til N$ and those in $(\til M, \dt)$ track each other away from the elements of $\til \TT$ and $\tmr$.
-Hence, under tube-electrification, quasigeodesics in $\SSSS_i \subset \til N$ go to quasigeodesics in $(\SSSS_i,\dt)$ (as in the proof of \cite[Lemma 8.3]{mahan-split}) proving the second assertion. \end{proof}
+Hence, under tube-electrification, quasigeodesics in $\SSSS_i \subset \til N$ go to quasigeodesics in $(\SSSS_i,\dt)$ proving the second assertion. {(This last piece of the argument is as in the proof of \cite[Lemma 8.3]{mahan-split}, where the quasiconvex set $A$ takes the place of $\SSSS_i$, and a partially electrified metric takes the place of $\dt$.) } \end{proof}

 \begin{prop} Given $R>0$, there exists $C \geq 0$ such that the following holds.\\ Let $l$ be an $L-$tight $R-$thick tree in $\ccs$ whose underlying topological space is homeomorphic to $\R$ and let $(M_l,\dw)$ be the corresponding metric surface bundle.
 Let $\tmldt$ denote the corresponding tube-electrified metric.
 Let $S_{c,i}$ be as above.
 Then any elevation $\til{S_{c,i}}$ is $C-$quasiconvex in $\tmldt$.